 The intervention covers an area of over 3,000 hectares, starting from a territorial analysis of the municipality.
-The project includes both the urban planning of new districts and a special report for the regeneration of the city center.
+The project includes both the urban planning of the new districts and a special report on the regeneration of the city centre.

 Since the origin of the city, its urban development has been strongly affected by the rugged topography.
-The shortage of flat land is the reason why the city has gone through an uncontrolled process of densification in the center and later has jumped into an urban sprawl of the nearby valleys, becoming a fragmented and polycentric structure made of five clearly differentiated neighborhoods.
+The shortage of flat land is the reason why the city has gone through an uncontrolled process of densification in the centre and later has jumped into an urban sprawl of the nearby valleys, becoming a fragmented and polycentric structure made of five clearly differentiated neighbourhoods.

 These two factors, lack of space and absence of policies, have led to planning and infrastructure problems unusual in other Chinese cities affected by the same development process.

 The intervention starts with a territorial analysis of the municipality to determine the economic factors driven the urban growth and the relationship between the capital and the adjacent towns.

 The metropolitan is divided into several new areas marked for new development.
 The most important are Boajia, Changtan and Dianshui.